 Section 3.
 Limitations on Powers.

 Compensation.
-Members of the Board of Directors shall serve without compensation except for payment of reasonable expenses incurred for the corporation and approved by the Board.
+Members of the Board shall serve without compensation except for payment of reasonable expenses incurred for the corporation and approved by the Board.
 Directors who are holders of any other office or position shall act in their own right as Directors and not as representatives or delegates of their own or any other organization, interest or group.

 Self-Dealing Transactions.
-Notwithstanding the powers conferred on the Board pursuant to Section 1, above, and Article IX, Section 1 hereof, this Corporation shall not engage in any transaction which meets the definition of a “self-dealing transaction” as defined in Section 5233 of the California Nonprofit Corporation Law unless the transaction has been approved by one of the means specified in subparagraph (d) of said Section 5233.
-Further, this Corporation shall not engage in any transaction which would violate the Regulations of the Internal Revenue Service governing community foundations.
+Notwithstanding the powers conferred on the Board pursuant to Article V, Section 1, above, and Article IX, Section 1 hereof, this Corporation shall not engage in any transaction which meets the definition of a “self-dealing transaction” as defined in Section 5233 of the California Nonprofit Corporation Law unless the transaction has been approved by one of the means specified in subparagraph (d) of said Section 5233.
+Further, this Corporation shall not engage in any transaction which would violate the Regulations of the Internal Revenue Service governing Community Foundations.

 Transactions Between Corporations Having Common Directorships.
-Unless it is established that the contract or transaction is just and reasonable as to the Corporation at the time it is authorized, approved or ratified, this Corporation shall not enter into a contract or transaction with any other corporation, association or entity in which one or more of the Corporation’s directors are directors unless the material facts as to the transaction and the director’s common directorship are fully known or disclosed to the Board.
+Unless it is established that the contract or transaction is just and reasonable as to the Corporation at the time it is authorized, approved or ratified, this Corporation shall not enter into a contract or transaction with any other corporation, association or entity in which one or more of the Corporation’s Directors are directors unless the material facts as to the transaction and the Director’s common directorship are fully known or disclosed to the Board.
 The Board must approve, authorize or ratify any such contract or transaction in good faith and by a vote that is sufficient without counting the vote of the common director(s).

 Loans to Directors or Officers.
 This Corporation shall not make any loan of money or property to, or guarantee the obligation of, any director or officer, unless the transaction is first approved by the California Attorney General.
-This provision shall not apply to any reasonable advance on account of expenses anticipated to be incurred in the performance of the director’s or officer’s duties on behalf of the Corporation.
+This provision shall not apply to any reasonable advance on account of expenses anticipated to be incurred in the performance of a director’s or officer’s duties on behalf of the Corporation.

 Standards for Investment.
 Except as provided in Sections 5240(c) and 5241 of the California Nonprofit Corporation Law, in the investment, reinvestment, purchase, acquisition, exchange, sale and management of assets of the Corporation, the Board shall comply with the Uniform Management of Institutional Funds Act as adopted and from to time amended in California and specifically comply with additional standards, if any, imposed by regulations affecting Community Foundations, by the Articles of Incorporation, these Bylaws or the express terms of any instrument or agreement pursuant to which the invested assets were contributed to the Corporation.